kathleen808/kathleen808.github.io/essays/design-patterns.md

 Design patterns are general templates of solutions that can be adapted to solve frequently occurring problems in software design.
 Rather than actual code that you can directly paste into your program, they describe how to approach a specific type of problem or scenario.
 Alone, they don’t amount to much, but when applied correctly, they can vastly improve quality of your code while also reducing the time it takes to produce results.

-## Common Design Patterns Explained in Plain English Reimagined (as People and Pokémon)
+## Common Design Patterns Explained in Plain English

 The Factory Design Pattern is basically a fancy constructor that is used to create adaptable objects.
 It is my favorite design pattern because its flexibility opens up innumerable options, making things much simpler to implement.
 The Factory Design Pattern is similar to a blank slate.
 Depending on how you implement it and the parameters that you pass in, it can transform in to completely different objects.